 The MUPTE program offers a property tax exemption on the new structure or incremental change in the property value of the building that comprises the project for a maximum of 10 years.
 Projects are required to address specific quality standards established in the program.
 Tax exemption requests are reviewed and approved by the Eugene City Council.

-As a part of the program revisions, Council established the MUPTE Review Panel to provide a third-party review of the program.
+Council established the MUPTE Review Panel to provide a third-party review of the program.
 The Panel reviews project applications, including conformance with Required Public Benefits, and conducts an annual review of the overall MUPTE program.
 More information on the Review Panel can be found in the Program Guide.

 The MUPTE Review Panel conducted their first project and program reviews in the fall of 2016.
 Read their review memos below: